I am a Lecturer in Pure Mathematics in

 Here is my CV.

 In Semester B, I will be teaching

 MTH4104, Introduction to Algebra.

-In Semester A, I filled in for Prof. Rob Wilson teaching
+In Semester A, I am running two tutorials for

-I am the Programme Director for the following study programmes:
+I am the Communications Coordinator for the School of Mathematics,

 My research interests are principally in

 algebraic combinatorics, especially where commutative algebra

 or algebraic geometry apply; matroid theory and tropical geometry

 have been recent themes.